 Check the status by using a third party to apply

-If you use an expeditor company like Rush My Passport or CIBTvisas, it can provide additional details on where your passport is in the process.
-These agencies use a courier who physically hands over the documentation, adding a bit more clarity to the process.
+Renewing your passport online is really convenient, but there’s no option to expedite it.
+If you need it fast—faster than the U.S. State Department’s two to three week expedited turnaround—consider an expeditor company like Rush My Passport or CIBTvisas.
+These agencies use a courier who physically hands over the documentation and can provide additional details on where your passport is in the process.
 Expeditors can get a passport back to you in a few business days (this varies by agency), but expect to pay upwards of $600 for the privilege.

 What does “in process” mean for passport renewal?